eduardknezovic/testcontainers-scylladb-java/README.md

 ## Introduction

+Learn how to get started quickly with ScyllaDB using Testcontainers in Java.

-This project is a simple example of how to use Testcontainers to start a ScyllaDB container and connect to it in Java.
+This example demonstrates a simple Java application that connects to a ScyllaDB container and performs some basic operations.

 ### Why use ScyllaDB?